rasatpc/Xfce-FvwmEXT/README.md

 Screenshot:
 https://rasatpc.net/Xfce-FvwmEXT/Xfce-FvwmEXT-3.0.1.png

+# Note
+* Extension Installer is removed; the included configs are few in number.

 # Where to download and how to install?
 It's easy.
 Download, extract, install three packages, start/log out of Fvwm, start the DE, and it's ready to use.